-In this article, I’ll go over how to make some passive income by writing articles around what you’re passionate about.
+Are You Wondering "What is Affiliate Marketing?"
+In this article, I’ll go over how to make some passive income by writing articles about what you’re passionate about.
 With this information, you could potentially make a full-time income blogging while traveling the world.

 The blogging process is pretty simple but there are some very basic guidelines you should follow.
 The most important ones are: do your research, create unique and valuable content, and create it on a consistent basis.
 At least once a week you should write an in-depth, unique, information-rich and highly valuable blog article filled with multi-media.
 You should repurpose your articles into videos, podcasts, and online courses so you can sell your information through other channels.

 The first step to getting started is choosing your niche.

 A niche is simply a sub-segment of a larger market.
 Take classic cars, for example.
 Classic Porsches are an example of a niche because they are a sub-segment of the larger classic car market.
 If you’re going to succeed then you need to focus on one target market and the smaller that market, or more specific your niche, the easier it will be to reach them with your content.

 How to choose your niche

 Are you having trouble picking your niche?
 You shouldn’t.
 Just think of your skills or things you’re really passionate about.
 Write down a list of 5–10 skills and passions, and then research each one to find if there are popular products selling in the marketplace for them.
 You can use sites like Amazon.com, Google.com, and Ebay.com.
 Keep a list of best-selling products in each niche so you can refer back to them later when you want to buy those products to do review articles.